wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.docx.md

     on the actual species count
 -   exp(2.67101) = 14.45 species on a "Small" island
 -   exp(1.33784) = 3.81
-    -   "Medium" island predicted to have 3.81x more species than "Small" island, on average
+    -   "Medium" predicted to have 3.81x more spp than "Small" island
 -   exp(2.84300) = 17.17
     -   "Large" island is predicted to have 17.17 times more species than a "Small" island, on average
--   Dispersion - Divide the deviance by its df: $939.74 / 27 \approx$
+-   Dispersion - Divide the deviance by its df: $939.74 / 27 \approx$ 34.8
-    34.8

 ::: {.cell}